Devon and Cornwall PEEL 2016

 The force says...

-Plymouth, Torquay and Exeter are urban centres of significant size with the remainder of the population spread between smaller urban clusters, rural towns and villages, and remote, isolated moorland hamlets.
-There are significant pockets of deprivation and overdependence on seasonal and part-time jobs.
+The force polices one of the largest geographical areas in the country, with an area covering 3,961 square miles including 700 miles of coastline, 500 square miles of moorland and over 13,500 miles of roads.
+Nearly 30% of the population of 1.7 million is 60 or over.
+Plymouth, Torquay, Exeter and Truro are urban centres of significant size with the remainder of the population spread between smaller urban clusters, rural and seaside towns and villages and isolated hamlets.
+There are significant pockets of deprivation and dependence on seasonal and part time work.

 Disclaimer: the above statement has been prepared by Devon and Cornwall Police.
 The views and information in it are not necessarily those of HMIC.

 Devon and Cornwall Police provides policing services to the counties of Devon and Cornwall including the Isles of Scilly.
 The police force area covers 3,965 square miles with approximately 730 miles of coastline in the south west of England.
 Although there are some areas of deprivation, Devon and Cornwall is generally affluent.
 Around 1.7 million people live in a predominantly rural setting.
 The area has distinct, relatively small urban areas that include the cities of Exeter and Plymouth, as well as the towns of Torquay, Newquay and St Ives.
 The resident population is increased by university students and the very large numbers who visit, socialise in, or travel through the area each year.
 The transport infrastructure also includes major rail stations, air and sea ports.